licebeam/slackNode/README.md

 This repo requires that you add a file named auth.js to function properly.

-auth.js should include ONLY the following code which you will need to fill out accordingly.
+channel id's needed below can be found as the firt parameter in your slack url after slack.com/messages/XXXXX/ etc. auth.js should include ONLY the following code which you will need to fill out accordingly.

 `module.exports = {
-  SLACK_TOKEN: '',  //slack app api token which you will need to get from me on slack.
+  SLACK_TOKEN: '', //our slack api token please ask me
-  CONVERSATION: '',  //this is the coversation url ID
-  USERNAME: '', //your github username
+  USERNAME: '', //github user name
-  PASSWORD: '', //your github password
+  PASSWORD: '', //github password
-  SLACKNAME: '', //this should be your slack user name }`
+  SLACKNAME: '', //slack user name
+  SELF: '', //your channel id
+  SLACKBOT: 'DAVTEQ6JF', //slackbot id
+  PURURIKU: '', //pull request channel id
+  STAGING: '', //staging channel id
+  PRODUCTION: '', //production channel id
+}
+`
+If you need help setting up please ask me.